andrewmcveigh/curriculum-vitae/README.md

 in Rust, responsible for system design and implementation with a focus on performance, reliability, and efficient low-level processing.

-## Principal Engineer: Swirrl IT LTD ...
-TPXimpact \[2019 - 2024\]
+## Principal Engineer: Swirrl IT LTD / TPXimpact \[2019 - 2024\]

-Joined Swirrl IT Ltd in 2019; continued in role following acquisition by TPXimpact in 2022.
+Joined Swirrl IT Ltd in 2019; continued in the role following acquisition by TPXimpact in 2022.

 Joined as a Senior Software Engineer and progressed to Principal Software Engineer, contributing to core platform infrastructure and